kwabenadarkwa/micro-lafentika/README.md

 # micro-lafentika
-Designing a 16-bit functional microprocessor with basic add,subtract,multiply,and,or operations from scratch with Logisim.
+Designing a 16-bit functional microprocessor with basic operations from scratch with Logisim.
+This is solely for academic purposes.

 ## Table of Contents